 Using the 3D printer To use the 3D printers you need to contact Peter Skotte or Jens Munk, who will assist you in preparing your 3D models for printing and start up the printing process for you.
 When you have finished 1 print with supervision, you can use the Ultimaker Printers on you own.
 We have made a short and simple guide for you to follow in preparing your files for print:

-For the Ultimaker 2 Extended, we recommend our free Cura software to prepare your 3D print files.
+For the Ultimaker 2 Extended and Ultimaker 2 Connect, you must use free Cura software to prepare (slice) your 3D print files.
 Cura quickly and accurately converts 3D models into 3D print files within seconds, showing you a preview of the print so you can be sure everything is as you would like it to be.

 After downloading, open the installer and run the installation wizard to complete the installation.
 When you open up Cura for the first time, you will be asked to select the 3D printer that you have; select the Ultimaker 2 Extended.
 No other configuration is required and you can directly start using Cura.